We may earn money or products from the companies mentioned in this post, which is at no additional cost to you. :)

 Family Photo Joys

 When my kids were little, I made ornaments one year out of family photos.
 We still have most of those and I treasure them as the people in them are no longer with us.
 Nowadays, one of our favorite gifts every year is a family photo book.
 My kids are all even bigger photo lovers than me.
 Most of what I know I learned from them!
 They all take tons of photos, send them to the one who is going to create the book.
 She picks the best, combines them beautifully, and uses Blurb to create awesome photo books that my senior mom and I, and the other recipients all love!
 One of my kids has always been a mega Creative Memories fan.
 She is so happy with how these photo books turn out, she's considering turning her old albums into photo books.
 They're easier to look at, last well, and she finds the grandkids often look through the photo books.
 Rarely does she find them perusing the bigger photo albums.
 They are definitely much easier for our elderly parents to handle as well!
 Making them excellent gift ideas for elderly parents.
 Not all my kids are online so I can't show off one of my own books.
-The Daily Digi and Tom's Guide both have good reviews, good examples, and list their top choices for creating photo books.
+Tom's Guide has good reviews and good examples. :)

 Both have decided advantages.
 But the iPad is a fun delight for instant updates and video smiles!
 My senior mom can't do much on her iPad anymore.
 In fact, most of the time, she only enjoys it when I get it for her and open it.
 Then, you should see her face light up as she enjoys fresh new photos of her great-grandkids.
 And the videos just make her so happy to hear the voices of little ones, whether near or far away.